vijayraavi/elasticsearch/API-Implementation.md

 	ProductID=3&Quantity=5&OrderValue=250
 	```

-	b.
-The PUT operation in the web API obtains the current ETag for the requested data (order 1 in the above example), and compares it to the value in the If- Match header.
+	- The PUT operation in the web API obtains the current ETag for the requested data (order 1 in the above example), and compares it to the value in the If-Match header.

-	c.
-If the current ETag for the requested data matches the ETag provided by the request, the resource has not changed and the web API should perform the update, returning a message with HTTP status code 204 (No Content) if it is successful.
+	- If the current ETag for the requested data matches the ETag provided by the request, the resource has not changed and the web API should perform the update, returning a message with HTTP status code 204 (No Content) if it is successful.
 The response can include Cache-Control and ETag headers for the updated version of the resource.
 The response should always include the Location header that references the URI of the newly updated resource.

-	d.
-If the current ETag for the requested data does not match the ETag provided by the request, then the data has been changed by another user since it was fetched and the web API should return an HTTP response with an empty message body and a status code of 412 (Precondition Failed).
+	- If the current ETag for the requested data does not match the ETag provided by the request, then the data has been changed by another user since it was fetched and the web API should return an HTTP response with an empty message body and a status code of 412 (Precondition Failed).

-	e.
-If the resource to be updated no longer exists then the web API should return an HTTP response with the status code of 404 (Not Found).
+	- If the resource to be updated no longer exists then the web API should return an HTTP response with the status code of 404 (Not Found).

-	f.
-The client uses the status code and response headers to maintain the cache.
-If the data has been updated changed (status code 204) then the object can remain cached (as long as the Cache-Control header does not specify no-store) but the ETag should be updated.
+	- The client uses the status code and response headers to maintain the cache.
+If the data has been updated (status code 204) then the object can remain cached (as long as the Cache-Control header does not specify no-store) but the ETag should be updated.
 If the data was changed by another user changed (status code 412) or not found (status code 404) then the cached object should be discarded.

 	The next code example shows an implementation of the PUT operation for the Orders controller: